 - You will be more active mentally and physically

 Pedaling can be an extremely effective way to stimulate the development of fresh neurons in the brain’s hippocampus region which in turn improves cardiovascular and cardio-respiratory health.
-The upshot is that you’re able to think more deeply and remember or recollect better.
+The upshot is that you’re able to think more deeply and remember or recollect better, since this is what sports do to the body, and that’s why people practice biking and other sports as golf, as I do, since friend has one of these golf simulators that let you practice indoors.

 - Quick recovery from wounds and injuries